richardseberino/b2m-java/docs/logging.md

 ## Create a Docker image for java application

-Use provided `Dockerfile` to build application container:
+Use modified `Dockerfile` to build application container:

 ```
 cd b2m-java